 September.
 The heat of August rotting into fall.
 The sweetness of summer still on our lips.
-Pink roses and yellow daisies for a homecoming date.
-School kicking our butts into gear, but tryouts and practices and meetings and sports fill the long hours.
+Pink roses and yellow daisies for homecoming dates.
+School kicking our butts into gear, tryouts and practices and meetings and sports filling the long hours.
 Everything good and bad about life comes back around.

 December.
 Crisp bells and the smell of sugar cookies.
 The snow messes up his perfectly gelled hair as it melts on his eyebrows, eyelashes.
 Smiles and hugs and laughter.
 Some chairs sit empty but the warmth of family, of love, is too much for all of us to handle, and that’s why we cry.
 Tongues on tasty fingers and the smell of pine and warmth.
 Fairy lights shine in the eyes of good friends.
 It’s the most wonderful time of the year.

 January.
-Life winds up its fist again, to give punch after punch of business, but the slush never brings us down.
+Life winds up its fist again, to deliver punch after punch of business, but the slush never brings us down.
 Chalky hot cocoa and the flush of a fire.
 Narnia past the railroad tracks.
-Nights so bitterly cold you can’t possibly get yourself out of the covers because you’re shivering even enveloped in the warmth of sleep.
+Nights so bitterly cold you can’t possibly get yourself out of the covers because you’re shivering, even enveloped in the warmth of sleep.
 Glimmering ice painted on tree branches.

 March.
 The cold is on its last leg.
 The play, the family, the greatest people on earth, slowly drifting apart, connected by a white thread after a supernova of connection.
 More late nights, warmer this time.
 Smiles, the flash of white teeth and lights and love.
 Deer poke their heads out from their wintry homes.
 Brilliant buds on clacking tree branches.

 April.
-Creativity explodes just like the flowers along the main drag, in the square.
+Creativity explodes like the flowers along the main drag in the square.
 The flush of green returns to the endless pines.
 Laying awake at night, just so I can listen to the thunder and rain.
-We wear our favorite shorts and t-shirts even though this dreadful weather barely breaks sixty.
+We wear our favorite shorts and T-shirts even though this dreadful weather barely breaks sixty.
 Cold earth, smelling of minerals and life, ground into my mother’s hands, breaking soil for the coming season.